kdheepak/blog/content/37-advent-of-code-2020.md

 In another tribute to John Conway, now you must model hexagon grids.

-Having never worked with hexagon grid this before, I reached for complex numbers again, which turned out to be a bad idea.
+Having never worked with hexagon grid before, I reached for complex numbers again, which turned out to be a bad idea.
 I was indexing a dictionary with the real and imaginary components of the complex number which were floating point numbers.
 This caused all sorts of indexing problems due to rounding issues.